 Alternatively, breaking the project down into stages (or monthly payments agreed between contractor and project manager) is a good way for both parties to keep control of the finances.
 Remember the process of securing a contractor, receiving quotations and following up on references can take several months to complete.

 Every planning permission will have Planning Conditions that need to be discharged prior to starting building.
 These will require an application to the planning department, taking up to 8 weeks, so allow plenty of time leading into the project.

 Once you have your contractor in place you need to consider who will project manage the build.
 A project manager handles the planning conditions, building regulation coordination and execution of a construction project to ensure the work is completed on budget, on time and in accordance with Building Regulations.

 If you take on this role yourself you must be prepared to commit a considerable amount of time (and stress) to the project but it will help reduce costs.
 Alternatively the contractor, or another professional such as a surveyor, can be employed to manage the project for you.
 This will reduce the stress, but increase the cost by up to 20%.
 Crucially, a project manager is responsible for ensuring all planning permissions, site insurances and warranties are in place before building commences.

-You will need to put a 10 year structural warranty/ latent defects policy in place at the beginning of the process.
-A mortgage lender will insist on this and Granite Building Warranties will provide a number of options depending if you are a self-builder or developer builder for onward sale.
+You will need to put a 10 year structural warranty/latent defects policy in place at the beginning of the process.
+A mortgage lender will insist on this and Granite Building Warranties will provide a number of New Build Warranty options depending if you are a self-builder or developer builder for onward sale.

 You will need your architect or architectural technician to prepare drawings for Building Regulation submission.
 These are far more detailed than planning drawings (effectively construction drawings) and will need to be checked and approved by your appointed Building Regulation Surveyor prior to starting on site.